EasyAce-Edu/assignment/README.md

 ### Goal
 - Show that you can learn by yourself
 - Show that you know how RESTful APIs work and are able to use them in your web app
+- Show that you know how to work with GitHub
 - Showcase your skills to work with HTML, CSS, and JavaScript
 - Get your hands dirty with front-end MV* and JavaScript frameworks
 - Have some basic understanding of the kind of front-end developing work we are doing at EasyAce